Guest

 When the Checkpoint VPN-1 Securemote client is installed with the Release 4.6 or higher VPN Client, and the VPN Client attempts to connect using cTCP, the VPN Client cannot make the connection.
 Connections do work with UDP, NAT-T, and non-NAT connections.

-To make a connection with cTCP when the Checkpoint VPN-1 Securemote is installed, you must disable the Check Point SecuRemote driver in the Connections Properties.
-To do this, you must be administrator.
-Follow these steps (CSCea31192):
+To make a connection with cTCP when the Checkpoint VPN-1 Securemote is installed, you must disable the Check Point SecuRemote driver for the Local Area Connection you use.

 Open Caveats